Zmuhammad/alien-invasion-game/README.md

 3.game alien speed

-new game contributed by Rose Noori
+new game is going to be contribute by Rose Noori